philcockfield/storybook-host/README.md

 #### `align: string [x y]`
 A string indicating how to align the component within the host.
-The string takes to parts (x:y) seperated by a space.
+The string takes to parts (`x` and `y`) seperated by a space.
 The order of horizontal vs. vertical does not matter, eg `top left` is the same as `left top`.